oldo-org/website/about/README.txt

 # website

 This will become my only website.
-Its original content is on a server in my basement.

 I might replicate it to cloud services for backup and maybe for bandwidth, but never depend on such services.

-I like to migrate and evolve content from
+I might migrate and evolve content from
 - my IT blog
 - my funfairview blog
-- eigenlyrik and enderung
 - resume website
 - basics of life
 - board games instructions